ccabello99/FrantzNodvik/README.md

 # Vector Diffraction

-This code is also capable of performing vector diffraction by solving the Richards-Wolf integral via FFTs.
+This code is also capable of performing vector diffraction by solving the vectorial Debye integral via FFTs.
 It currently supports polarization types: P, S, 45$$\deg$$, left-handed circular, right-handed circular, radial, and azimuthal.

 ## To run: